-We place much value on the experiences that our pupils get beyond the classroom.
+We place much value on the experiences that our students get beyond the classroom.
 Our extensive extended learning programme consists of lunchtime and after school clubs, enrichment days and residential trips.

-Every term pupils are given a clubs programme which details what clubs are running that term, when they are and where pupils need to go.
+Every term students are given a clubs programme which details what clubs are running that term, when they are and where students need to go.

 The school’s programme has both variety and excitement and ranges from the extensive sports programme to include a Journalism club, Jazz band, Drama club and many, many more.
 These clubs are complemented by our outstanding Learning Resource Centre which is open daily at both lunchtime and after school.
 It offers a wide range of books alongside a modern computer suite.

-Many departments offer support to pupils completing GCSE courses with revision and support sessions running most nights after school.
+Many departments offer support to students completing GCSE courses with revision and support sessions running most nights after school.

 Alongside all of the clubs, the school has a number of celebration assemblies and evening events.
-With the Young Musician of the Year proving to be a hugely popular event year on year, the school has also produced outstanding shows such as Oliver, Disco Inferno!, Wizard of Oz and most recently School of Rock! and most recently Our House.
+With the Young Musician of the Year proving to be a hugely popular event year on year, the school has also produced outstanding shows such as Oliver, Disco Inferno!, Wizard of Oz, Cabaret and most recently School of Rock! and most recently Our House.